 Fred has been on the New York University faculty since 1988.
 He is an adjunct professor of management in NYU’s Stern School of Business Executive MBA program, where he teaches crisis management, and where he was named Executive MBA Great Professor.
 He is an adjunct associate professor of management and communication in NYU’s School of Professional Studies, MS in Public Relations and Corporate Communication program, where he twice received the Dean’s award for teaching excellence, in 1990 and in 2017.
 He also received awards for outstanding service and for 25 years service in teaching.
 In that program he teaches courses in communication strategy; in communication ethics, law, and regulation; and in crisis communication.

-Fred is an adjunct associate professor at Columbia University, where he teaches ethics in the Professional Development and Leadership program of the Fu Foundation School of Engineering and Applied Science.
+Fred is an adjunct associate professor at Columbia University, where he teaches ethics, crisis, and leadership in the Professional Development and Leadership program of the Fu Foundation School of Engineering and Applied Science.
 Fred is also a Senior Fellow in the Institute of Corporate Communication at Communication University of China in Beijing.
 For eight years until 2015 Fred served on the leadership faculty of the Center for Security Studies of the Swiss Federal Institute of Technology (ETH), Zurich, Switzerland, where he taught an intensive seminar in the Master’s in Advanced Studies in Crisis Management and Security Policy.
 He has also served on the adjunct faculty of the Starr King School for the Ministry – Graduate Theological Union in Berkeley, CA, where for six years he taught a seminar on religious leadership for social change.
-He is a frequent guest lecturer at the Wharton School of Business of the University of Pennsylvania, U.S. Defense Information School, the U.S. Marine Corps Command and Staff College, U.S. Marine Corps Officer Candidate School, the Brookings Institution, and other universities around the world.
+He is a frequent guest lecturer at the Wharton School of Business of the University of Pennsylvania, U.S. Defense Information School, the U.S. Marine Corps Command and Staff College, U.S. Marine Corps Officer Candidate School, U.S. Air Force Air War College, the Brookings Institution, and other universities around the world.